chilcano/mtls-apps-examples/3-caddy-sidecar/README.md

        --cert ../2-hello-go/4_client/certs/client-lab3.cert.pem:secret \
        --key ../2-hello-go/4_client/private/client-lab3.key.pem \
        https://${FQDN}:9091/healthy
 ```

-If you call Kuard through Caddy Proxy using a Browser you will get the next error.
+If you call Kuard through Caddy Proxy using a Browser you will get the below error.
 That is because your browser doesn't have the client certificate (and encrypted private key) and its corresponding certificate chain.

 ![](../img/mtls-3-caddy-6-kuard-caddy-mtls-error.png)